SebastianJ/elrond-tools/setup/README.md

 ## Auto-update functionality

-First run setup.sh to install everything and make sure that the node is functioning properly:
+First run setup.sh to install everything and make sure that the node is functioning properly (use CTRL+C to stop the node when you see that it's running properly):

-`./setup.sh`
+`./setup.sh --start`

 It's highly recommended that you use Systemd for the auto-update functionality (the script currently only supports this but I'll add tmux support soon).

-If the auto-updater by any unexpected reason terminates Systemd will automatically start it back up.
+If the auto-updater by any unexpected reason terminates Systemd will automatically start it back up (same goes for the regular Systemd unit managing the node process).

 After a regular setup, install everything required for Systemd and then start the node:

-`./setup.sh --install-systemd --install-updater --systemd --start`
+`./setup.sh --install-systemd --install-updater --start --systemd`